enricoros/github-related-repos/README.md

 #### Working principle

-We find all the GitHub stars of the target project (up to 40K).
+We find all the GitHub stars of the target project.
 Each star belongs to a user.
 We then descend recursively into each user to find all their starred projects - and the theory is that when accumulating and ranking all the starred projects, the related project will be on top of the list.
 In other words, we rely on the wisdom of the original repo's crowd.

-This project uses the [GitHub REST PI](https://docs.github.com/en/free-pro-team@latest/rest) to query information about _Repositories_ and _
+This project uses the [GitHub GraphQL API](https://docs.github.com/en/graphql) to query information about _Repositories_ and _Users_ of GitHub.

-Users_ of GitHub.
+#### Changelog
+* Jan 17, 2021: Migrated to the GraphQL API

 ## Running